aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* [`aws-analytics-reference-architecture.StudioAuthMode`](#aws-analytics-reference-architecture.StudioAuthMode)

-Required the authentication mode of Amazon EMR Studio Either 'SSO' or 'IAM' defined in the Enum {@linkcode studioAuthMode}.
+Required the authentication mode of Amazon EMR Studio Either 'SSO' or 'IAM' defined in the Enum {@link studioAuthMode}.

 ---